Board of Advisors

 Brenda L. Cleary, PhD, RN, FAAN

 Brenda Cleary is a healthcare consultant.
 As a result of her education and clincal expertise in geriatrics, she formerly consulted with Sigma Theta Tau International Nursing Honor Society on aging initiatives, including developing a Center for Nursing Excellence in Long Term Care and broader leadership initiatives in aging.
 From 2008–2011, she served as the inaugural director of the Center to Champion Nursing in America—a joint initiative of AARP, the AARP Foundation, and the Robert Wood Johnson Foundation—to address the growing nurse and nurse faculty shortage.
 Cleary is an expert in healthcare workforce research and policy and for fourteen years prior to joining AARP, she held the position of executive director of the North Carolina Center for Nursing.
 Formerly, Cleary was regional dean and professor at Texas Tech University Health Sciences Center School of Nursing.
 Cleary received a BSN and MSN from Indiana University and a PhD in nursing from The University of Texas at Austin and was recognized as a distinguished alumna by both schools of nursing.
+She was named one of the Top 100 Alumni Legacy Leaders in 2014 during the School's 100th anniversary.

 John E. Dewey, MBA